sahilbaligar0407/AutoCaptions/README.md

 **Input**: "This room is like a red carpet Hollywood hallway."
 (9 words)

-**Generated Captions**:
-1. "This" (1 word, default style)
+**Generated Captions** (example for normal speech rate):
-2. "room is" (2 words, default style)
+1. "This room" (2 words, default style)
-3. "like a" (2 words, italic style - contains "like")
+2. "is like" (2 words, italic style - contains "like")
+3. "a red" (2 words, default style)
-4. "red carpet" (2 words, default style)
+4. "carpet Hollywood" (2 words, default style)
+5. "hallway."
+(1 word, default style)

+**For slow speech**, you might see:
+1. "This room is" (3 words, default style)
+2. "like a red" (3 words, italic style)
-5. "Hollywood hallway."
-(2 words, default style)
+3. "carpet Hollywood" (2 words, default style)

-Note: The actual output depends on timing and speech rate, cycling through 1-3 words.
+4. "hallway."
+(1 word, default style)

+Note: The actual output adapts to speaking rate (words per second), with 2-word chunks as the default for optimal readability.

 ## 🎨 Visual Features